 Demerit Points: How Many Until You Lose Your Licence?

-Sometimes we can forget to be careful drivers and earn demerit points.
-So, how many demerits can you have before losing your licence?
+Sometimes we can forget to drive carefully, which can lead us to earn demerit points.
+So, how many demerit points can you accumulate before losing your licence?

 What are demerit points?

 Demerit points are part of New Zealand’s penalty point system, which aims to decrease dangerous driving and road incidents.
-Whenever a driver is caught driving recklessly or committing a driving offence, they receive demerit points.
-If you earn too many demerit points within a certain period, you licence will be suspended.
+When a driver is caught driving recklessly or committing a driving offence, they can receive demerit points.
+If you earn too many demerit points within a certain period, your licence will be suspended.

 How many demerits can I have?

-Your licence will be suspended for three months if you receive 100 or more active demerits within two years.
+Your licence will be suspended for three months if you receive 100 or more active demerits within a two-year period.
 If you don’t have a current licence, you’ll be banned from holding or obtaining a licence for three months.

 It’s important to note that demerit points expire after two years.
-If you are disqualified from driving for six or more months, all demerit points will be wiped.
+If you’re disqualified from driving for six or more months, all your demerit points will be wiped.

 What are demerits issued for?